Our products in use

 Product materials & care

-Food Kozy Wraps LDPE #4 plastic.
+Food Kozy Wraps are made from LDPE #4 plastic.
 Why plastic?
 Our customers tell us that they like the non-fabric solution because it is easier to clean, dries quickly, keeps food from seeping through, and the slick surface is perfect for messy foods.
 The plastic surface also makes an ideal placemat.
 Hand wash, air dry.

 Plastic numbers explained